-Calibration procedure described in [1] was used for the determination of B_n for 64Cu.
+Calibration procedure described in [1] was used for the determination of $B_n$ for $^{64}$ Cu.
 This procedure is a mathematically simple minimization function consisting only of terms having as parameters the coefficients of the energy calibration curve (polynomial).
 A calibration procedure is used for finding a correspondence between the peak positions on a spectrum and the energies.
 The Least-Squares Method (LSM) is used to determine coefficients of the calibration polynomial.
-This procedure is intended to determine one value, namely B_n .
-In the LSM the best value of one parameter gives minimal value of the chi-square function (SD) of the parameter.
+This procedure is intended to determine one value, namely $B_n$ .
+In the LSM the best value of one parameter gives minimal value of the chi-square function Q, and the second derivative in this point is connected with the standard deviation (SD) of the parameter.
 In the procedure the value of parameter is changed by steps and each value of function Q is calculated.
-From interpolation of all these values by parabola the values of B_n and ΔB_n are determined.
+From interpolation of all these values by parabola, the values of $B_n$ and $\Delta B_n$ are determined.
 In order to take into account the errors of energies, which are common for some peaks, the Monte Carlo simulation is used in which right connection among all energies is reproduced in each simulation.